Seleucus I Nicator (one of Alexander the Great's generals and the founder of the Seleucid Dynasty of rule) ruled Antioch sometime after 323 B.C.

 As a result, such a sharp contention arose between them that they parted from one another.
 And Barnabas took Mark and sailed to Cyprus; But Paul chose Silas and departed, after being committed to the grace of God by the brethren (Acts 15:35 - 40, HBFV).

 It was during his second missionary journey, just before visiting Antioch, that Paul met a new traveling companion named Timothy.
 Raised in a Bible-believing family (2Timothy 1:5) Timothy would become a valuable aid in spreading the gospel and eventually become Paul's most trusted friend.
 He would be with the apostle Paul until the very end when he was martyred by the Romans.

-Pisidian Antioch, in Paul's day, was notorious for its many robbers.
-This may have been one of the places Paul alludes to when he lists in the book of 2Corinthians some of the trials and troubles he had experienced while preaching the gospel:
+Antioch and its environs, in Paul's day, was notorious for its many robbers.
+This may have been one of the places Paul alludes to when he lists, in the book of 2Corinthians, some of the trials and troubles he experienced while preaching.

 Are they servants of Christ?
 (I am speaking as if I were out of my mind.)
 So am I, above and beyond measure - in labors more abundant, in stripes above measure, in imprisonments more frequent, in deaths often . . .
 I have been in journeyings often, in perils of rivers, IN PERILS OF ROBBERS . . .
 (2Corinthians 11:23, 26).

 Paul, at the time he wrote 2Corinthians (in 57 A.D.), had already experienced a great deal of trials and suffering.
 He had been beaten by Jewish authorities at least five times, beaten by others with rods three other times, and stoned to death outside Lystra (2Corinthians 11:24 - 25, Acts 14:19 - 20).
 He ultimately visited Antioch at least three times during his ministry, during his first, second and third missionary journeys.